 We have outlined many of the aspects of your pool you should be familiar with, and know how to manipulate.
-Additionally we have included some Troubleshooting tips, and information about Chemicals you may be using.
+Additionally we have included some Swimming Pool Problems and Solutions, and information about Pool Chemicals you may be using.

 - Run filter for 5 hours per day in the spring.
 When water temperature reaches 70 degrees, run filter for 8 hours, during the hottest part of the day.